JamiesWhiteShirt/developer-mode/README.md

 - Configurable loading screen fade time: Instant by default.
 - Remember New World settings: Enabled by default.
 - Global client options: Enabled for most options by default.
+- Realms error logging level: DEBUG (silent) by default.
+- Game rules for New World settings.
 - `--world $WORLDNAME` client program argument to instantly create and/or open a world on launch.

 ## Usage